Plant-microbe-mineral interaction as a driver for rock weathering and chemical denudation

 You can follow project progress on twitter at http://twitter.com/#!/B2_geobiology

-Jennifer is a 3rd year Biology student at the University of Arizona with strong interests in Ecology and Evolutionary Biology.
-She joined Biosphere-2 Earth Science as a NSF funded summer intern.
-Jennifer's fine skills have been essential in the final phases of project setup.
-She likes cats, and she is passionate for science and swimming.
+Jennifer is a 4th year Biology student at the University of Arizona with strong interests in Ecology and Evolutionary Biology.
+She joined Biosphere-2 Geobiology project as a NSF funded summer intern in 2012.
+Jennifer's fine skills have been essential in the multiple threads of this project ever since.
+She is passionate for science and swimming and enjoys the company of kittens.

-A Nutritional Science graduate at the University of Arizona, Andrew has joined our project as a research assitant in March 2012.
-His effort in the rock lab were crucial in setting up a clean experiment.
+A Nutritional Science graduate at the University of Arizona, Andrew has joined our project as a research assistant in March 2012.
+His effort in the rock lab was crucial in setting up a clean experiment.

 Vanessa, a Pima College student with strong interests in teaching Biology has been involved in this project during 2011.
 Her skills on rock crusher and other rock processing steps have been essential.
 She likes to travel and she runs her own cup cake business.